Kauai vs. Big Island

 Kauai and Big Island Overview

-Although the islands share some of Hawaii’s obvious holiday attractions, they each offer their own distinct features as well.
+Although the islands share some of Hawaii’s prominent holiday attractions, they each offer distinct features.
 Here are some of the things that set them apart.

 Overview of Kauai